markcdev/uno-angular-ngrx/README.md

 # uno-angular-ngrx
-The card game Uno built in Angularm Typescript and Ngrx
+The card game Uno built in Angular 4 Typescript and Ngrx